 Until recently Tanjung Datu could only be accessed by boat from the small coastal town of Sematan.
 However, a new road from Sematan to Telok Melano opened in late 2018.
 The village of Telok Melano now serves as the jumping off point from the park.
-Travellers can either trek to the park or take a boat from the village.
-The park is not really accessible by boat during the monsoon months (Nov to Feb) owing to high seas.
+Travellers can either trek to the park or take a boat from the village to the park HQ.
+If the sea is rough your boatman will stop at Telok Upas beach and not the park HQ.
+It takes 10 minutes to walk from Telok Upas to the park HQ.
+Tanjung Datu is not really accessible by boat during the monsoon months (Nov to Feb) owing to high seas.

 Borneo Adventure was one of the first companies in Sarawak to run tours to Tanjung Datu.
 We have been running trips to park for over 10 years.
 Our guides know the jungle trails well and which places are good for wildlife watching.
 They also have good working relationship with the boatmen from neighbouring villages and the park rangers.

 We currently offer a 3-day tour and 4-day tour that also includes a stay at Serabang village.
 We can also tailor longer tours and offer specialist trips to search for the rare Banded Langur.
 Please email us for more information.